Hernando Perez

-Hernando Benito Perez ([ɛr'nando 'peɾes]; born September 27, 1939), also known as Nani Perez and colloquially as Nani, is a Filipino lawyer, academic, and a former politician who is currently serving as the President of the University of Batangas.
-He previously served in the Arroyo administration as the Secretary of Justice, and as the Secretary of Transportation and Communications under former President Corazon Aquino.
+Hernando Benito Perez ([ɛr'nando 'peɾes]; born September 27, 1939), also known as Nani Perez and colloquially as Nani, is a Filipino lawyer, academic, and a former politician who is previously served in the Arroyo administration as the Secretary of Justice, and as the Secretary of Transportation and Communications under former President Corazon Aquino.

+Currently, he serves as the President Emeritus of the University of Batangas.

 Life and education

 Perez was born on 1939 in Batangas.
 He studied law at Ateneo de Manila University and was admitted to the bar in 1962.